 It is not easy at all, seeing them slipping through my fingers and shaping their own lives away from what I’ve imagined for them.
 I am trying hard, but I think I’ve gotten closer to each one of them and I’m getting to know each one of them in a brand new way.

-By this time the brown sugar mixture would have cooled down and thickened as seen above.
-Add pecans, pieces or whole, and mix everything well so the pecan pieces are well coated.
+- By this time the brown sugar mixture would have cooled down and thickened.
+Add pecans, pieces or whole I love to do both, and mix everything well so the pecan pieces are well coated.

-The filling will look liquid-y but do not worry, it will set up upon cooling down.
+The filling will look liquid-y but do not worry, it will set as it cools down.

 Now take out your stretchy pants because one piece is never enough :).